enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 * Editor: Builtin editor.
 * Menu: Menu interaction is allowed, movement and screen rotation disallowed.
 Mouse is set to free movement.

-If a custom player extension is going to be used, entering its name will load and enable the extension.
+If a custom player extension is going to be used, it can be selected from the **Extension Type** drop-down.
+The drop-down is populated automatically from every registered player extension (the engine queries ``getExtensionNames()``), so there is no need to type a name and risk a typo - only valid, loaded extensions are offered.
+Selecting an extension loads and enables it.

+When an extension is selected, any configurable parameters it exposes are drawn directly beneath the drop-down, the same way Actor settings appear under a selected Actor.
+These parameters are edited here and saved with the map.
+An extension that exposes no parameters simply shows the drop-down with nothing below it.
+For how an extension declares these parameters, see :ref:`implementPlayerExtension`.

 If player has a Model attached, there will be an "Disconnect Attachment" button.

 Setting Up World Properties
 ___________________________